underground-software/ILKD_course_materials/setup.md

         qemu-system-riscv64 -machine virt -bios none -nographic -no-reboot -net none -kernel arch/riscv/boot/Image -initrd ../rootfs.cpio

+    At the top of the qemu output you will see the linux kernel version, along with the custom version string you set before in `localversion`.

 0. To exit qemu, press `Ctrl-a`, then press `x`
-FIXME: should the vm shutdown properly at this point?

-0. At the top of the qemu output you will see the linux kernel version, along with the custom version string you set before in `localversion`.
-FIXME: copy all of the output?
-Copy some of the output?
-Run vm again but redirect output to append to the setup.txt file?

-0. Navigate back to your `$USERNAME` directory
+    * You will see the text "QEMU: Terminated" printed to the terminal

+    * You will now find yourself back in the container shell

+0. Re-run `qemu` using shell redirection to capture the output in the file you will submit as patch 2

+        qemu-system-riscv64 -machine virt -bios none -nographic -no-reboot -net none -kernel arch/riscv/boot/Image -initrd rootfs.cpio > /home/$USERNAME/submissions/$USERNAME/setup/qemu.txt

+    Nothing will be printed when you do this correctly, howver you must exit qemu as before with `Ctrl-a` and then `x`

-0. Create another commit with the new changes to your `setup.txt`.
-You can either manually add the `setup.txt` changes with `git add setup.txt`, or use the
+0. Create another commit containing just the new `$USERNAME/setup/qemu.txt` file

-`-a` flag with `git commit` to automatically add all changes to tracked files to the current commit.
+        git add /home/$USERNAME/submissions/$USERNAME/setup/qemu.txt

-        git commit -as
+        git commit -s

 0. Next, you'll want to create a patch series, also known as a [patchset](patchsets.md), with a [cover letter](coverletters.md) out of your [commits](commits.md).
 To do this, run `git format-patch -2 --cover-letter -v1 --rfc`